-2. - 2.a. ...
+E. - E.2. ...

-b. fine motor skills such as manipulation of tools, scissors, or pencils;

-h. general health; or

-self-help;

-executive functioning;

-sensory; and/or

-computer access.

-$G{.} - G{.}1.f{.}$

-2. If a review indicates current concerns in the above areas, the student's social/emotional/behavioral status is "at risk."
+- a. lack of strength, endurance, and flexibility limiting access and participation in campus mobility and curriculum; b. - e.f. poor sense of body awareness; difficulty in demonstrating motor sequences, frequent falling, difficulty managing uneven surfaces, stairs, or changes in terrain, difficulty with obstacle negotiation; or h. management of classroom materials, including technology.
+F. 1.
+Assistive Technology screening is conducted through an observation of the student's skills and educational environment.
+2. - 2.a. ... b. fine motor skills such as manipulation of tools, scissors, or pencils; h. general health; self-help; i. executive functioning; sensory; and/or 1. computer access. $G{-} - G{-} 1.f{-}$ - 2.
+If a review indicates current concerns in the above areas, the student's social/emotional/behavioral status is "at risk."
 Documented, evidence-based intervention(s) and progress monitoring appropriate to the student's age and behavioral difficulties shall be conducted with fidelity for the length of time necessary to obtain sufficient data to determine their effectiveness.
-Interventions are required for students with a suspected emotional disturbance unless there is substantial documentation that the student is likely to injure him/her self or others.
+Interventions are required for students with a suspected emotional disturbance unless there is substantial documentation that the student is likely to injure him/her self.

-H. - H.1.a.ii.
+H.-H.1.a.ii.